rabbitmq/rabbitmq-website/site/prometheus.md

 ## <a id="rabbitmq-overview-dashboard" class="anchor" href="#rabbitmq-overview-dashboard">RabbitMQ Overview Dashboard</a>

-All metrics that are provided on the [Management UI](/management.html) Overview page are also available on this dashboard.
-They are grouped by object type, with a focus on RabbitMQ nodes and message flow.
+All metrics available in the [management UI](/management.html) Overview page are available in the Overview Grafana dashboard.
+They are grouped by object type, with a focus on RabbitMQ nodes and message rates.

 ### <a id="health-indicators" class="anchor" href="#health-indicators">Health Indicators</a>

-Single-stat metrics at the top of the dashboard capture the health of a single RabbitMQ cluster.
-In this case, you have a single RabbitMQ cluster, **rabbitmq-overview**, as seen in the **Cluster** drop-down, just below the dashboard title.
+[Single stat metrics](https://grafana.com/docs/features/panels/singlestat/) at the top of the dashboard capture the health of a single
+RabbitMQ cluster.
+In this case, there's a single RabbitMQ cluster, **rabbitmq-overview**, as seen in the **Cluster** drop-down menu just below the dashboard title.

-We use different colours to capture the following states:
+The panels on all RabbitMQ Grafana dashboards use different colours to capture the following metric states:

-* **Green** means the metric is within a healthy range
+* **Green** means the value of the metric is within a healthy range
 * **Blue** means under-utilisation or some form of degradation
-* **Red** means the metric is below or above the range that is considered healthy
+* **Red** means the value of the metric is below or above the range that is considered healthy

 ![RabbitMQ Overview Dashboard Single-stat](/img/rabbitmq-overview-dashboard-single-stat.png)

-The default ranges for the single-stat metrics may not be optimal for all RabbitMQ deployments.
+Default ranges for the [single stat metrics](https://grafana.com/docs/features/panels/singlestat/) **will not be optimal for all**
+RabbitMQ deployments.
 For example, in environments with many consumers and/or high prefetch values, it may be perfectly fine to have over 1,000 unacknowledged messages.
-The default thresholds can be easily adjusted to suit your RabbitMQ workloads.
+The default thresholds can be easily adjusted to suit the workload and system at hand.
+The users are encouraged to revisit these ranges and tweak them as they see fit for their workloads, monitoring and operational practices, and tolerance for false positives.

-### <a id="graphs" class="anchor" href="#graphs">Graphs</a>
+### <a id="graphs" class="anchor" href="#graphs">Metrics and Graphs</a>

-Most metrics are represented as graphs: value over time.
-This is the simplest & clearest way of visualising how some aspect of the system changes.
-It makes it easy to understand the change in message rates, or memory used by every node in the cluster, and even the number of connections.
-All metrics - except health indicators - are node-specific.
+Most RabbitMQ and runtime metrics are represented as graphs in Grafana: they are values that change over time.
+This is the simplest and clearest way of visualising how some aspect of the system changes.
+Time-based charting makes it easy to understand the change in key metrics: message rates, memory used by every node in the cluster, or the number of concurrent connections.
+All metrics except for health indicators are **node-specific**, that is, they represent values of a metric on a single node.

-Some metrics, like the panels grouped under **CONNECTIONS**, are stacked to capture the state of the cluster as a whole.
-Since these metrics are node-specific, it makes it easy to notice when, for example, one node serves a disproportionate amount of connections.
-We would refer to such a RabbitMQ cluster as **unbalanced**, meaning that a minority of nodes perform the majority of work.
+Some metrics, such as the panels grouped under **CONNECTIONS**, are stacked to capture the state of the **cluster as a whole**.
+These metrics are collected on individual nodes and grouped visually, which makes it easy to notice when, for example, one node serves a disproportionate number of connections.

+We would refer to such a RabbitMQ cluster as **unbalanced**, meaning that at least in some ways, a minority of nodes perform the majority of work.

+In the example below, connections are spread out evenly across all nodes most of the time:

 ![RabbitMQ Overview Dashboard CONNECTIONS](/img/rabbitmq-overview-dashboard-connections.png)
-> In the example above, connections are spread out evenly across all nodes.

-### <a id="colour-consistency-graphs" class="anchor" href="#colour-consistency-graphs">Colour consistency in graphs</a>
+### <a id="graph-colour-labelling" class="anchor" href="#graph-colour-labelling">Colour Labelling in Graphs</a>

-All metrics across all graphs are linked to specific node names.
-For example, all metrics in green are for the node that contains `0` in its name, e.g.
+All metrics on all graphs are associated with specific node names.
+For example, all metrics drawn in green are for the node that contains `0` in its name, e.g.
 `rabbit@rmq0`.
-This makes is easy to correlate metrics across all graphs to a specific node.
+This makes is easy to correlate metrics of a specific node across graphs.
 Metrics for the first node, which is assumed to contain `0` in its name, will always appear as green across all graphs.

-It is important to remember this aspect when using RabbitMQ Overview Dashboard with your RabbitMQ deployments.
-If you use a different naming convention, colours will appear inconsistent across graphs: green may represent e.g.
+It is important to remember this aspect when using the RabbitMQ Overview dashboard.
-`rabbit@foo` in one graph, and e.g. `rabbit@bar` in another graph.
+**If a different node naming convention is used, the colours will appear inconsistent across graphs**: green may represent e.g. `rabbit@foo` in one graph, and e.g. `rabbit@bar` in another graph.

+When this is the case, the panels must be updated to use a different node naming scheme.

-### <a id="thresholds-graphs" class="anchor" href="#thresholds-graphs">Thresholds in graphs</a>
+### <a id="graph-thresholds" class="anchor" href="#graph-thresholds">Thresholds in Graphs</a>

 Most metrics have pre-configured thresholds.
 They appear as semi-transpared orange or red areas, as seen in the example below.